Rational endomorphisms of plane preserving a rational volume form

 Therefore

 is an exact sequence of abelian groups; here $D_\fp$ stands for the irreducible divisor $V(\fp)\subset X$ defined by the prime ideal $\fp\in X^{(1)}$.
 The group $\bigoplus_{\fp\in X^{(2)}} \mathbb{Z}$ is none other than the group $Z^2(X)$ of zero-cycles.
-The differentials of this complex are given by direct sums of residue maps along all the irreducible divisors; $d_1$ is called the \emph{tame symbol}, computed (see \cite{kbook} Ch.
-III Lemma 6.3) as
+The differentials of this complex are given by direct sums of residue maps along all irreducible divisors; $d_1$ is called the \emph{tame symbol}, and can be computed (see \cite{kbook} Ch.$\:$III Lemma 6.3) as

 Each component of $d_2$ maps a function to the corresponding principal divisor: